The Minimum Amount of Water Per Day To Survive: A Critical Guide

 Extra sweating also happens when we’re overdressed or have a fever.
 Some illnesses and medications naturally cause us to sweat as well.

 Body Waste – Day-to-day, this is where we expect to see our greatest loss.
 A hydrated person will have pee that’s mostly water.
 Our digestive system is incredibly good at reclaiming the water we use, so that’s usually okay.
-Captain Average can expect to see a daily loss of about 50%, or 1½ quarts.
-More, if water is abundant and your kidneys are working to flush excess water out.
+Captain Average can expect a daily loss of about 50%, or 1½ quarts.
+More if water is abundant and your kidneys are working to flush excess water out.

 Survival situations can turn those numbers on their heads.
 Dehydration causes urine output to decline as your body starts to hold onto what it can.
 A virus or bacteria accidentally consumed can cause your digestive tract to strip water out of your reserves to flush out its attacker with a wicked case of diarrhea.